apoorva0212/Netflix-Clone/README.md

-If you want to have a demo of this project please refer, https://netflix-clone-7bb1c.web.app/
+If you want to have a demo of this project please visit, https://netflix-clone-7bb1c.web.app/

 # Tools Used?